ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/solidjs/index.md

 ## Show Me

-Below is a simple example using AG Grid with SolidJS.
+Below is an example using AG Grid with SolidJS.
 Take a look at the code and note the use of the ```AgGridSolid``` component.

 <iframe style="width:100%; height: 500px" src="https://stackblitz.com/edit/solidjs-template-gvftye?embed=1&file=src/App.tsx"></iframe>